Sofiarosenburg/Happyville/README.md

 - Realized that every challenge, even restarting, is part of the creative process.
 - Most importantly, learned that art and design are about emotion, creating spaces that make people feel connected.

-## Time tracked
-- Since Spline is a platform that does not count the hours spent on the project, I made my own calendar with the days and hours I spent working on the project:
-September 16: 1.5 hours on Spline
-September 19: 1 hour on Spline
-September 22: 3 hours on Spline
-September 23: 0.5 hours on Spline
-September 26: 1.5 hours on Spline
-October 1: 2 hours on Spline
-October 2: 2.5 hours on Spline
-October 25: 1.5 hours on VS Code
-October 25: 0.5 hours on Vercel

 Translated with DeepL.com (free version)